Krzemir/Krzemir/README.md

 My name is Chris.
 I'm Full-Stack Developer.
 Looking for possibilities to efficiently work and learn.
-Hard-worker focused on details and meeting deadlines.
+Hard-worker focused on effective delivery of solutions.

 ## 💻 Tech Stack: